-The aim of the WG was to prepare entry-level educational materials and to foster instructors who can teach newcomers not yet familiar with the concept of HCD.
-Therefore, by providing the educational materials, it tried to fill the gap between newbies and experienced engineers, designers, and salespeople.
+The WG aimed to prepare entry-level educational materials and foster instructors who can teach newcomers unfamiliar with the concept of HCD.
+Therefore, it tried to fill the gap between newbies and experienced engineers, designers, and salespeople by providing the materials.

 A review from Amazon's sales listing of the textbook states that: "It is not easy to understand only by reading.
-It will be worth reading if some lectures were provided using this book as its textbook."
+It would be worth reading if some lectures were provided using this book as its textbook."
 We had to agree with this comment.
-Hence, our decision to provide lectures on the entry-level HCD knowledge with these materials and guidebooks.
+Hence, our decision to provide lectures on entry-level HCD knowledge with these materials and guidebooks.

 During the work conducted in 2019, the WG collected several opinions and impressions of the products from the new members.
-All of them mentioned that it was useful, but there was still some room for improvement.
-As the materials were provided under the CC-license, the users could modify the contents, so that it could become suitable for their own courses.
+All of them mentioned that it was helpful, but there was still some room for improvement.
+As the materials were provided under the CC license, the users could modify the contents to become suitable for their courses.